SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     This is always a JSON-Array containing at least one element: a string naming the datatype.

     .. note::
-        commands and parameters can be distinguisehd by the datatype.*
+        commands and parameters can be distinguished by the datatype.

 - unit
     optional string giving the unit of the parameter.